mfurqaan31/pdf-toolboxs/README.md

 must remove extension if entered in the textbox like in splitpdf.py

-use this prompt to clean the code `remove extra spaces and lines for better readability.`
+use this prompt to clean the code `in the above code remove all the comments, remove extra spaces and lines and make it better for readability.`